ywamsendai/ywamsendai-docs/docs/dts/faq.md

 As a short-term training programme, and because of the complex process of applying for a Religious Activities visa, we can only accept applicants that are national of countries that do not need a visa in order to be in Japan for up to 90 days.

-Be of a nationality where you do not need a visa to visit Japan for up to 90 days (Go here for details)

 Please [click here](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) for details of what countries this includes.

 If your nation is not on this list, or it *is* on the list but Japan only permits up to 30 days, we are unfortunately unable to accept your application.
 In this case, we would recommend you to attend a YWAM DTS elsewhere, then pray about applying as staff if led by God.